PatelNeelMahesh/mern_bootcamp_2024/02.Capstone_Project_Details/Shruti_LikeMinds.md

   The people you surround yourself with really matters.
 But finding like-minded people in the college, who are as ambitious as you are, as compeititive as you are, having similar interests and learning patterns was a challenge.
 Therefore, I want to build a platform wherein students of similar domain of interests can come together, learn together, build together and ultimately grow together.
+  I want to make it particularly for my college.
+In order to keep it neat and precise.

 - What are existing similar solutions?